skhelifi1/Running-Project-GroupE/README.md

 Null-Hypothesis: If age group is not related to the runner's performance then younger runners would not have a shorter finishing time.

-4. Does Humidity affect the runner's performance?
+4. Does humidity affect the runner's performance?

 Alternate Hypothesis: If humidity is related to runner's performance then runners from high humidity cities would have shorter finishing time.